neerajk555/SQL-Training-exercise/module-02-select-fundamentals/06-Error-Detective.md

 # Error Detective: Fix Broken SELECTs (5 challenges)

+## 📋 Before You Start

+### Learning Objectives
+By completing these error detective challenges, you will:
+- Develop debugging skills for SELECT queries
+- Practice identifying NULL comparison errors, alias issues, and clause ordering
+- Learn to read error messages effectively
+- Build troubleshooting approaches for query problems
+- Understand common SELECT pitfalls

+### How to Approach Each Challenge
+1. **Read scenario** - understand the goal
+2. **Try broken query** - observe the error or unexpected behavior
+3. **Answer guiding questions** - think through the problem
+4. **Check the fix** - compare with correct version
+5. **Test both versions** - see the difference

+**Beginner Tip:** Debugging teaches you more than perfect code!
+Try to fix errors yourself before looking at solutions.
+Build your error recognition muscle memory!

+---

+## Error Detective Challenges

 Format per challenge: scenario, sample data, broken query, error message, expected output, guiding questions, and fixed solution with explanation.

 ---